With hundreds of places to stay, it’s hard to determine the best hostels in Berlin.

 For example, if you want to see all the major sights, then you’ll want to be in a neighbourhood such as Mitte or P-Berg.

-There are also a number of other factors which you need to take into consideration, which I have listed below.
+There are also many other factors which you need to take into consideration, which I have listed below.
 These not only apply to Berlin hostels but any hostel you stay at.

 - Check out time – Most hostels operate a 10:00 am checkout policy.
 This can vary from hostel to hostel, so it’s best to check beforehand what time you need to be out the door.
 If you plan on partying late into the night, you will want a later time.
 If not, then this is not too big of an issue, but something you should know anyway.